To help you plan your next local adventure, we’ve put together a list of the 15 best places to visit in September in the USA.

 Since school is back in session, you’ll have fewer visitors than in the summer.
 The Grand Canyon is the second most visited National Park in the US, so I’ll take any month with fewer crowds but if I had a choice, I’d prefer waiting for the weather to cool a bit more.

 9. Honolulu, Oahu HI

 Things You Can’t Miss: Diamond Head, Hanauma Bay, Pearl Harbor National Memorial

 What to Eat: Marugame Udon, Ono Seafood, Helena’s Hawaiian Food

 Where to Stay: Alohilani Resort Waikiki Beach, Ala Moana Hotel, Hotel Renew

 September and April are the two best months to visit Honolulu.
 Since the temperatures don’t change much year-round, you’re mainly worried about rain showers and the crowds.

-September is a great balance between getting dry weather, but since it’s shoulder season, you’ll also have fewer people and better rates on hotel and travel.
+September is a great balance between getting dry weather, but since it’s shoulder season, you’ll also have fewer people and better rates on hotel and flights.
 That means more money for Hawaiian food in our bellies.